 About eight hours later the PVA had finally melted around the model but was still attached and sticky.
 What was needed was for the print to be placed under running water, which cleared the PVA residue with little trouble.

 Using a fish tank water pump in the bowl seemed to do the trick and speed up the process greatly.
 Once all PVA was removed and the print dried the difference between a supported dual extrusion print and non supported print was instantly apparent.

-What really stood out was the printer’s ability to sustain print quality despite the use of two filaments.
-The accuracy is comparable with a single filament print.
+What really stood out during testing is the Ultimaker 3’s ability to sustain print quality despite the use of two filaments.
+The accuracy is comparable to that of a single filament print.

-The Ultimaker 3 is a high-end 3D printer which demonstrates that Ultimaker can produce a dual extrusion 3D printer that matches the quality of their tried and tested single extrusion system.
-Print quality is exceptional and the use of PVA support structure, once you get the hang of how to remove it, makes absolute sense.
-The biggest issue is that once you’ve started using a dual extrusion system, it’s really difficult to go back to single extrusion.
+The Ultimaker 3 is a high-end 3D printer which demonstrates that Ultimaker can master dual extrusion in a way comparable to thier previous single extrusion machines.
+Here, print quality is exceptional.
+Not only this, but the Ultimaker 3 introduces PVA soluble support printing effortlessly.
+Overall, our biggest issue is that once you’ve started using the Ultimaker 3 dual extrusion system, it’s really difficult to go back to single extrusion.

 The hardware itself is solid and built to last, with the centerpiece being the printhead and cartridge-style print cores.
 As a dual extrusion 3D printer, they work perfectly, and the ability to hot-swap cores and materials has been exceptionally well thought out.